MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 The following sections provide information about how to upgrade to VMM 1801.
 Also includes upgrade steps and tasks you should complete after the upgrade finishes.

 > [!NOTE]
-> During VMM Installation, ensure that SQL Database is not part of any Availability Group.
+> During VMM Installation, ensure that SQL Database isn't part of any Availability Group.

 ## Requirements and limitations